rorywalsh/Noodle/SampleModule/Content/one.md

 The Live Server extension will <font color="orange">*serve*</font> your content in a browser so you can see how it looks.

 <blockquote style="color:#ff4">
 VS Code has hundreds of useful extensions.
-You might also wish to install a spell checker!</blockquote>
+You might also wish to install a sepll cehcker!</blockquote>
 <!-- .element: class="fragment" -->

 ---